hyperstack-org/hyperstack/docs/client-dsl/html-css.md

 ### HTML elements

-A Hyperstack user-interface is composed of HTML elements, conditional logic and Components.
+Each Hyperstack component renders a series of HTML (and SVG) elements, using Ruby expressions to control the output.

 ```ruby
 UL do
   5.times { |n| LI { "Number #{n}" }}
 end
 ```

 For example

 ```ruby